Hentaiartz/SayukaAPI/README.md

 ```/api/v2/key=<Your Token>/dab```

-# How to get a key?
+# How to get a private key?
 Requirements to obtain a key from SayukaAPI

 **Be united to the server of sayuka:** https://discord.gg/S3zp8fF